And that day dawned when Arrakis lay at the hub of the universe with the wheel poised to spin.

 Dune Graphic Novel

 The original Dune is set to receive an adaptation in the form of a graphic novel.
-It will be released in 3 parts with the first edition set for October of 2020.
+It will be released in 3 parts with the first edition set to be published on November 24th (previously October).
 For a full description of the graphic novel read my preview.
 The graphic novel will feature illustrations by Raúl Allén and Patricia Martín and a cover by Bill Sienkiewicz.
 I hope the graphic novel will do justice to the original and increase readership of the series.

 With that, the list of the Dune book series is complete.
 Unless, of course you add non-canon companion books.